Velocidex/velociraptor-docs/content/docs/gui/artifacts/_index.md

 are not needed.

 In the first step, search for an artifact to collect the type of information you are after.
-In this case we will search for `task` to see our `Windows.System.TaskScheduler` artifact.
+In this case we will search for "task" to see our `Windows.System.TaskScheduler` artifact.

 {{% notice tip "Saving collections to a favorite list" %}}